webravolab/cdn/readme.md

 ##### CDN Provider Configuration

 For Webravo provider, you must define just your cdn url and specific url to upload assets.
-For Google Storage provider you must define the remote bucket name and default TTL.
+For Google Storage provider you must define the remote bucket name, the default TTL, and the storage URL to pre-pend to assets (including bucket name).

 ```php
 'providers' => [